zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-editor.md

 ## Editor

-The `Editor` control is a wrapper for the **Monaco** editor that supports various languages, syntax highlighting, **Intellisense**, real-time syntax checking and validation.
+The `Editor` control is a wrapper for the **Monaco** editor that supports various languages, syntax highlighting, **Intellisense**, real-time syntax checking and validation, as in the following example.

 ![alt-text](../media/portalfx-controls/editor-code.png "editor-code")